bbakiu/marathon-training-plans/Marathon/ASICS Sub 4h plan.md

 # Sub-4:00 training plan

 A 4:00 marathon is approximately 5:40 per km.
 To break 4:00, you should eventually be capable of a sub-1:50 half marathon (5:12 per km) and sub-50:00 10K (5:00 per km).
-Right now, you should be running at least 20min/mile per week, and be able to run for 60-80 minutes non-stop comfortably.
+Right now, you should be running at least 32 km per week, and be able to run for 60-80 minutes non-stop comfortably.
+1 KM Pace: 04:40
+5 KM Pace: 05:00
+10 KM Pace: 05:15
+Tempo Pace: 05:30
+HM Pace: 05:25
+Marathon Pace: 05:40
+Easy: 06:10

 | Week | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday |
 |--|--|--|--|--|--|--|--|